back to top

 Aperture

-Instead, use a narrow aperture such as f/8 or f/11 to increase your depth of field.
-Remember that since you’re shooting macro, the depth of field would still be small no matter what setting you use.
+Use a narrow aperture such as f/8 or f/11 to increase your depth of field.
+Remember that since you’re shooting macro, the depth of field will still be small at any aperture.
+Choosing a narrow aperture widens the focus area enough to make it easier for you.

 Shutter Speed

 For the most part, shutter speed isn’t as important as the aperture for macro photography.
-So feel free to use Aperture Priority and let your camera choose the shutter speed automatically.
+And because we can ask our model to keep their eyes still, we don’t need a particularly fast shutter speed.

-Let the Eyes Rest to Minimise Redness
+Let the Eyes Rest to Minimize Redness

 A close up photo of a blue eye